Shazwazza/Articulate/README.md

 - After installing, open the Packages section (`umbraco/section/packages/view/installed`) and run any pending migrations.
 - Save the `Articulate Image Picker` data type once to fix bundled demo media (issue [#460](https://github.com/Shazwazza/Articulate/issues/460)).
 This step is only required on Umbraco 13.
-- For long-term projects consider upgrading to Umbraco 16+ where Articulate 6 receives active feature work.
+- For long-term projects consider upgrading to Umbraco 17+ where Articulate 7 and 8 receive active feature work.

 _Need help?_ Head over to [Articulate on GitHub](https://github.com/Shazwazza/Articulate) for extra tips, known issues and fixes.

-### Umbraco 16 (NET 9) & 17 (NET 10) (current track)
+### Umbraco 17 & 18 (NET 10) (current track)

 - Install `Articulate` from NuGet (`dotnet add package Articulate`).
 The package includes the backoffice extension and static assets; no extra package references or manual copies required.
-- When building from source, run the test site with `-f net9.0` for Umbraco 16 or `-f net10.0` for Umbraco 17, then sign into the Umbraco Back Office to finish setup.
+- When building from source, run the test site with `-f net10.0` for Umbraco 17 or 18, then sign into the Umbraco Back Office to finish setup.
-- Migrating from 5.x: in place upgrade or export BlogML from your Articulate 5 site and import it into Articulate 6; media in `media/articulate` is not auto-migrated.
+- Migrating from 5.x: in-place upgrade or export BlogML from your Articulate 5 site and import it into the matching Articulate 7 or 8 package; media in `media/articulate` is not auto-migrated.
 During import you can map `postImage` to base64 or an attachment; other inline images must be moved manually (copy the folder, or consider an in-place package upgrade).

 #### Rich Text Editor upgrade behavior

-On Umbraco 16/17, Articulate will migrate the built-in `Umbraco.RichText` property editor to `Umb.PropertyEditorUi.TipTap` during package upgrade only if the TinyMCE editor UI is not registered.
+On Umbraco 17/18, Articulate will migrate the built-in `Umbraco.RichText` property editor to `Umb.PropertyEditorUi.TipTap` during package upgrade only if the TinyMCE editor UI is not registered.

 - You must have the [TinyMCE.Umbraco](https://github.com/ProWorksCorporation/TinyMCE-Umbraco) package installed before you start your site to keep using TinyMCE after upgrade.
 - This setting affects upgrades only.
 Once the Articulate migration plan step has executed, Umbraco records it as complete.

+### Articulate 6.x (deprecated)

+Articulate 6.x supported Umbraco 16.5.1+ on .NET 9 and early Umbraco 17 releases (17.4.0+) on .NET 10.
+This line is deprecated and documented here for existing installations; current feature work and support are on Articulate 7.x and 8.x.

-### Theme Structure (Articulate 6)
+### Theme Structure (Articulate 7/8)

-Articulate 6 separates built-in theme views from static assets:
+Articulate 7 and 8 separate built-in theme views from static assets:

 - Built-in Razor views live under `src/Articulate.Web/App_Plugins/Articulate/Themes/{Theme}/Views/`
 - Built-in static assets live under `src/Articulate.Web/wwwroot/App_Plugins/Articulate/Themes/{Theme}/assets/`